- 1 What can a Personal Injury Attorney Help me?

 - Contact an Houston personal injury lawyer whenever you can.
 Your lawyer will start an investigation into your claim and then file your civil lawsuit prior to the deadline.

-If your personal injury case has an insurance provider it is recommended that you speak to a lawyer prior to meeting to an adjuster from the insurance company.
+If your injury case has an insurance provider it is recommended that you speak to a lawyer before meeting with an adjuster from the insurance company.
 It is crucial to keep in mind that since the insurance insurer is paying for your losses, it’s unlikely to be in the best interests to settle for the highest amount.

 If you speak to an adjuster before knowing the severity and extent of your injuries, you may give a false impression that could hurt your claim in the future or agree to a settlement less than you require.
 A personal injury lawyer can assess the value and lead you through these talks to safeguard your interests.